Architecture of Afghanistan: The stupa

 Within this period came the widespread construction of the stupa, a key architectural form of the early Buddhist period.
 This structure developed from the original earthen mounds built in north-eastern India following the death of Buddha, with the role of the structure progressing from a commemorative reliquary to a place of worship itself.
 This occurred around the 3rd century BC with the opening of the original stupas by Emperor Ashoka in order to utilise relics to disseminate the religion, coinciding with the dissemination of the structure itself.
 With this development of purpose came a lengthy and complex development of form, from an earthen mound to solid masonry structures consisting of a square base beneath a hemispheric dome.
 Eventually, this form came to be dwarfed by an adornment of a mast featuring seven umbrella-like discs, or chakras, each representing a different layer of heaven.
 These structures were rarely isolated, with other stupas and traditional Buddhist monasteries and chapels commonly in the vicinity.

 Despite the incorporation of much of Afghanistan into the Sassanian empire in the 3rd century AD, the region was never fully conquered and regional architectural development was relatively unaffected.
 The Sassanids were succeeded through the invasion of the Hephthalites in the 5th century AD.
 There is some conjecture around the extent to which the destructive nature of the Hephthalites extended to their time in Afghanistan, although scholars agree that local Buddhist influence was not totally eliminated in this period.
 Buddhism therefore continued in the region until the arrival of Islam with the Abbasids.
 Despite the prominence and duration of Buddhist influence in Afghanistan prior to this period, the religion and any influence it had on architectural structures was eliminated under Islamic rule.

 Early Islamic architecture

-The initial spread of Islam to Afghanistan occurred around the 8th century AD, with Abbasid rule succeeded by Saffarids and later Samanids to 961 AD.
-Following this point in time Afghanistan was established as the centre of Islamic civilisation under the Ghaznavid Empire, succeeded by the Ghorids until 1219.
+The initial spread of Islam in northern Afghanistan occurred around the 8th century AD, under the Abbasid rule.
+With the decline of Abbasids and local Iranic Muslim dynasties rose to power.
+One of the earliest of these dynasties was Saffarids that fully conquered Afghanistan and defeated the Shahi dynasty of Kabul, the Islamization process continued under Samanids.
+Following this point in time Afghanistan was established as the center of Islamic civilization under the Ghaznavid Empire, succeeded by the Ghorids until 1219.